“No,” I said. “No thank you.”

-Besides, I went on, the board would be unlikely to hire me, because of my ornery reputation among Quakers.
+Besides, I pushed on, the board would be unlikely to hire me, because of my ornery reputation among Quakers.
 For eleven years I had published an independent Quaker newsletter.
 It had repeatedly rattled various skeletons in our closets, poked sticks in sleeping dogs, upset various institutional applecarts, otherwise ruffled feathers and mangled metaphors right and left.

 Right.
 What could it hurt?
 All the most likely outcomes I could imagine would get me off the hook:

-Somebody else would apply, who lived closer by and really was ready to move.
+Somebody else would apply, who lived closer and really was ready to move.
 They’d hire them, with my blessing.

 Or a board member would recall an old grievance and not let it go.
 “Fager?”
 I could see them thinking.
 “Wasn’t he the one who wrote that inflammatory article about–(whatever)?”
 And then putting their response: “Over my dead body,” into proper passive aggressive Quakerese:

 “Er, Friends, I believe that is a name which would not have occurred to me.”